 Make Ahead Instructions

-This twice baked potato casserole can be prepared up to two days ahead of baking and serving.
+- You can prep this twice baked potato casserole up to 2 days before serving.

 Slow Cooker Method